rusticlion/Manastorm/manastorm_codebase_dump.md

                     -- Start return animation for tokens
                     if #slot.tokens > 0 then
                         for _, tokenData in ipairs(slot.tokens) do
+                            -- Request return animation directly on the token if tokenData.token and tokenData.token.requestReturnAnimation then
+                                tokenData.token:requestReturnAnimation()
+                            else
-                            -- Trigger animation to return token to the mana pool self.manaPool:returnToken(tokenData.index)
+                                -- Fallback to legacy method if token doesn't have the method self.manaPool:returnToken(tokenData.index)
+                            end
                         end

                         -- Clear token list (tokens still exist in the mana pool)